haydenrou/dotfiles/README.md

 - `K` (Normal Mode) to show documentation.
 - `<leader>+` and `<leader>-` vertically enlarge or reduce a pane.
 - `<leader>co` and `<leader>cc` open and close the quickfix list.
+- `<leader>fg` for file grep.
+Use `ctrl-g` after selecting folder tree to swap between regex and fuzzy search.

 [A random list of handy vim commands](./docs/vimbits.md)